Vandermeersch: King of the Paris Kouglof

 Still remaining calm, taking…deep…measured breaths, I won’t lie, but I will tell you that it took every bit of willpower not to eat the whole thing.
 It’s rich, but so good that I kept hacking off slices of the moist cake and shoving them in my mouth.

 Les kouglofs are available is all sizes, but I’m the proud owner of two individual ones.
 (Er, one-and-one-quarter.)
-I was under the impression that Vandermeersch only makes kouglofs on the weekends, but after some discussion amongst the saleswomen, they came up with the answer that they also are available on Fridays as well.
-I can’t confirm that for sure, so I guess I’ll need to go back on Friday for myself, just to see.
+I was under the impression that Vandermeersch only makes kouglofs on the weekends, but according to their website, they’re making them tous les jours (every day).

 278, avenue Daumesnil, (12th)